valantic/vue-template/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Did run automated tests and linters
 - [ ] Did review code
 - [ ] Tested all links in project relevant browsers
+- [ ] Tested all links in different screen sizes
 - [ ] Re-assign ticket to developer